buuug7/notes/css/basic.md

 ### animation-iteration-count

-by default,animations are only played once(value of `1`), you can set 3 types of values:
+by default, animations are only played once(value of `1`), you can set 3 types of values:

 - integers like `2` or `3`
 - non-integers like `0.5` which will play only half the animation